-Broad activity group Activity group Activities Sporting activities Team sports Football, Netball, Hockey, Cricket, Rugby, Baseball, Softball, Rounders, Basketball, Dodgeball, Benchball, Volleyball, Lacrosse, Handball, King ball, Korfball, Roller hockey, Other team sport Running, athletics or multi-sports Running, jogging, cross-country, the Daily Mile, Track and Field athletics, Sports day events, Multi-sports Gymnastics, trampolining or cheerleading Gymnastics, Trampolining (including in a garden, at a trampoline centre, or as part of a club), Cheerleading Swimming, diving and water polo Swimming (and diving), Water polo Racket sports Table tennis/ping pong, Badminton, Tennis, Squash or racketball, Other racket sports Combat sports, martial arts or target sports Boxing, Judo, karate, taekwondo and other martial arts, Archery, Fencing, Tai Chi, Other combat sport or martial art Adventure or outdoor sports Climbing (including indoors), Snow sports, Angling, Sledging, Orienteering, Other adventure or outdoor sports Ice skating Ice skating Water sports Water sports (canoeing, kayaking, sailing, rowing, surfing) Horse riding Horse riding Golf Golf Karting and motorsports Motorsports, Karting Other sport or fitness activity Leisure games: Snooker, pool, billiards, ten pin bowling, skittles, darts, Other sport or fitness activity Active play Active play Kicking a ball about, Skateboarding, roller skating/blading, Frisbee, throwing and catching or skipping, Playing it, tag, chase, sardines or other running games, Climbing or swinging in the playground, garden or park, Other active play, Hula hooping Walking for travel Walking to get to school or other places Walking Walking for leisure Going on a walk Walking - type not specified (could be for travel or going on a walk) Dance Dance Dancing Cycling Cycling for travel Cycling to get to school or other places Cycling for fun/fitness Cycling/riding a bike for fun or fitness Cycling - type not specified (could be for travel or fun) Scooter Riding a scooter Riding a scooter Fitness activities Gym or fitness Gym or fitness (fitness class e.g. yoga, or using exercise machines e.g. rowing machine, exercise bike, running machine), Other fitness or gym Active Travel Walking for travel Walking to get to school or other places Cycling for travel Cycling to get to school or other places Riding a scooter Riding a scooter
+Broad activity group Activity group Activities g.oup Team sports Football, Netball, Hockey, Cricket, Rugby, Baseball, Softball, Rounders, Basketball, Dodgeball, Benchball, Volleyball, Lacrosse, Handball, King ball, Korfball, Roller hockey, Other team sport Running, athletics or multi- sports Running, jogging, cross-country, the Daily Mile, Track and Field athletics, Sports day events, Multi-sports Gymnastics, trampolining or cheerleading Gymnastics, Trampolining (including in a garden, at a trampoline centre, or as part of a club), Cheerleading, Acrobatics including aerial, aerial hoop Swimming, diving and water polo Swimming (and diving), Water polo Sporting activities Racket sports Table tennis/ping pong, Badminton, Tennis, Squash or racketball, Other racket sports Combat sports, martial arts or target sports Boxing, Judo, karate, taekwondo and other martial arts, Archery, Fencing, Tai Chi, Other combat sport or martial art Adventure or outdoor sports Climbing (including indoors), Snow sports, Angling, Sledging, Orienteering, Other adventure or outdoor sports Ice skating Ice skating Water sports Water sports (canoeing, kayaking, sailing, rowing, surfing) Horse riding Horse riding Golf Golf Karting and motorsports Motorsports, Karting Other sport or fitness activity Leisure games: Snooker, pool, billiards, ten pin bowling, skittles, darts, Other sport or fitness activity Active play and informal activities Kicking a ball about, Skateboarding, roller skating Active play and informal Kicking a ball about, Skateboarding, roller skating Frisbee, throwing and catching or skipping, Play Walking for travel Walking to get to school or other places Walking Walking for leisure Going on a walk waiking Walking - type not specified (could be for travel or going on a walk) Dance Dance Dancing Cycling for travel Cycling to get to school or other places Cycling Cycling for fun/fitness Cycling/riding a bike for fun or fitness , 3 Cycling - type not specified (could be for travel or fun) Scooter Riding a scooter Riding a scooter Fitness activities Gym or fitness Gym or fitness (fitness class e.g. yoga, or using exercise machines e.g. rowing machine, exercise bike, running machine), Other fitness or gym Walking for travel Walking to get to school or other places Active Travel Cycling for travel Cycling to get to school or other places Riding a scooter Riding a scooter 1 1

-^{} These activities were not included in the questionnaire but were backcoded from other answers.
+$^{^{\}star}$ These activities were not included in the questionnaire but were backcoded from other answers.